 Who We Serve

-The Char Land are formed when the fertile silt carried by swift currents of the rivers, flowing mainly from India and the Himalayas, are emptied into the Bay of Bengal.
-These rivers, however, before reaching the Bay of Bengal, merge into the Meghna River of Bangladesh at different points, and then the whole load of silt of all rivers are emptied into the Bay of Bengal.
-Importantly, the emptying of silt in Bangladesh occurs mainly in the Greater Noakhali watercourse, which is the estuary of the Meghna River.
+KEHSF serves a special category of Bangladesh people called the Char People (coastal people), who lives isolated in the Char land/areas (coastal areas) and are deprived of the advantages and benefits of living in the mainland of the rest of the country.
+They are further disadvantaged because the char areas, by nature, are infested with devastating high tidal bore, tornado, flood, cyclone, and the salinity.
+The char land are formed when the fertile silt carried by swift currents of the rivers, flowing mainly from India and the Himalayas, are emptied into the Bay of Bengal.
+But these rivers before reaching the Bay of Bengal, merge into the Meghna River of Bangladesh at different points, and only then the whole loads of silt of all rivers are emptied into the Bay of Benga.
+Fortunately, or unfortunately, the emptying of silt in Bangladesh occurs mainly in the Greater Noakhali watercourse and the estuary of the Meghna River is also formed in this watercourse.

 I CALL THEM “CHILDREN OF BAY OF BENGAL”